DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 ## Why

-> 🇫🇷 For French developers, an article on Laravel France explores this concept of coupling and instability: [Couplage et stabilité des classes](https://laravel-france.com/posts/couplage-et-stabilite-des-classes)

 Inevitably, in an object-oriented project, classes will depend on each other.

 These dependencies generate instability that can be measured with the following formula: